ClydeShen/mcp-e2e/dev-prompt/technical-requirement.md

     - Its `package.json` SHOULD define its name as `@"mcp-e2e/mcp-client"`.
   - **Rationale**: Centralizes all frontend application code, configuration, and Next.js specific files.

-- **TR_FOLDER_004**: `packages/mcp-servers-core/` (Optional, for Reusable Server Logic)
+- **TR_FOLDER_004**: `packages/mcp-servers-core/` (Removed / Not Used for Current Phase)

-  - **Description**: This package is designated for any core, reusable libraries, base classes, or utility functions that might be developed for building more sophisticated MCP servers in the future, beyond the simple examples.
-For the initial PoC, this package MAY be minimal or contain only foundational shared utilities if any.
-  - **Specification**: If it contains sub-packages, they should follow standard naming and structure.
-Its `package.json` (if it's a collection root) might be named `@"mcp-e2e/mcp-servers-core"`.
-  - **Rationale**: Provides a designated place for non-example, potentially reusable MCP server building blocks, separating them from one-off demo examples.
+  - **Description**: This directory is not utilized for the current phase, which focuses on standalone, decoupled example servers under `packages/agents/`.
+Any previous plans for reusable core server logic in this package are deferred.
+  - **Rationale**: Simplifies focus on demonstrating individual transport types via self-contained examples in `packages/agents/`.

-- **TR_FOLDER_005**: `packages/examples/`
+- **TR_FOLDER_005**: `packages/agents/` (Formerly `packages/examples/`)

-  - **Description**: This package MUST contain subdirectories for various runnable examples that demonstrate the capabilities of the `mcp-client` and different MCP concepts.
+  - **Description**: This package MUST contain subdirectories for various runnable examples and agent-related components.
+This includes standalone example MCP servers demonstrating different transport protocols.
   - **Specification**:
+    - **Example MCP Servers**: Subdirectories for each example MCP server, categorized directly by transport type, MUST exist within `packages/agents/`.
+For example:
+      - `packages/agents/stdio/`
+      - `packages/agents/sse/`
+      - `packages/agents/websocket/`
+      - `packages/agents/http/`
-    - **`examples/example-mcp-servers/`**: This sub-package MUST contain further subdirectories for each example MCP server, categorized by transport type (e.g., `stdio/`, `sse/`, `websocket/`, `http/`).
-Each example server script (e.g., `echo.js`, `server.js`) and its minimal `package.json` (e.g., named `@"mcp-e2e/example-stdio-server"`) will reside in its respective directory.
-The `command` paths in `mcp.config.json` will reference these scripts (e.g., `node ./packages/examples/example-mcp-servers/stdio/echo.js` if run from monorepo root, or a relative path if the `cwd` is set appropriately).
+        Each of these directories will contain its respective example server script (e.g., `echo.js`, `server.js`) and a minimal `package.json` (e.g., named `@"mcp-e2e/agent-stdio-server"`).
+The `command` paths in `mcp.config.json` will reference these scripts (e.g., `node ./packages/agents/stdio/echo.js` if run from monorepo root, or a relative path if `cwd` is set).
-    - **`examples/example-bedrock-agent-action-group/`**: This sub-package MUST contain the source code (e.g., `src/index.ts`) and deployment configuration (e.g., SAM `template.yaml`) for an example AWS Lambda function designed to be used as an Action Group for Amazon Bedrock Agent (as per Flow 1 in the sequence diagram).
+    - **`agents/example-bedrock-agent-action-group/`**: (If still applicable) This sub-package MUST contain the source code (e.g., `src/index.ts`) and deployment configuration (e.g., SAM `template.yaml`) for an example AWS Lambda function designed to be used as an Action Group for Amazon Bedrock Agent.
 Its `package.json` might be named `@"mcp-e2e/example-action-group"`.
-  - **Rationale**: Consolidates all demonstration code, making it easy to find, run, and understand the example interactions.
+  - **Rationale**: Consolidates demonstration code and agent components, making them easy to find, run, and understand.
+The direct structure for example servers emphasizes their standalone nature.

 - **TR_FOLDER_006**: `packages/shared-types/`